applesh00ter/telerising-api/README.md

-Linux installation packages for the Telerising API
+Linux installation packages for the Telerising API created by @sunsettrack4